-- (1) The approved Qualified Market Analyst list will be updated and published annually on or about October 1st.
-If not listed as an approved Qualified Market Analyst by the Department, a Market Analyst may request approval by submitting items in subparagraphs (A) (F) of this paragraph at least thirty (30) days prior to the first day of the competitive tax credit Application Acceptance Period or thirty (30) days prior to submission of any other application for funding for which the Market Analyst must be approved. - (A) Franchise Tax Account Status from the Texas Comptroller of Public Accounts (not applicable for sole proprietorships). - (B) A current organization chart or list reflecting all members of the firm who may author or sign the Market Analysis. - (C) Resumes for all members of the firm or subcontractors who may author or sign the Market Analysis. - (D) General information regarding the firm's experience including references, the number of previous similar assignments and timeframes in which previous assignments were completed. - (E) Certification from an authorized representative of the firm that the services to be provided will conform to the Department's Market Analysis Rules and Guidelines, as described in this section, in effect for the Application Round in which each Market Analysis is submitted. - (F) A sample Market Analysis that conforms to the Department's Market Analysis Rules and Guidelines, as described in this section, in effect for the year in which the sample Market Analysis is submitted.
+- (1) If not listed as approved by the Department, Market Analysts must submit subparagraphs (A) (F) of this paragraph at least thirty (30) days prior to the first day of the Application Acceptance Period for which the Market Analyst must be approved.
+To maintain status as an approved Qualified Market Analyst, updates to the items described in subparagraphs (A) (C) of this paragraph must be submitted annually on the first Monday in February for review by the Department. - (A) Documentation of good standing from the Texas Comptroller of Public Accounts. - (B) A current organization chart or list reflecting all members of the firm who may author or sign the Market Analysis. - (C) Resumes for all members of the firm or subcontractors who may author or sign the Market Analysis. - (D) General information regarding the firm's experience including references, the number of previous similar assignments and time frames in which previous assignments were completed. - (E) Certification from an authorized representative of the firm that the services to be provided will conform to the Department's Market Analysis Rules and Guidelines, as described in this section, in effect for the application round in which each Market Analysis is submitted. - (F) A sample Market Analysis that conforms to the Department's Market Analysis Rules and Guidelines, as described in this section, in effect for the year in which the sample Market Analysis is submitted. - (2) During the underwriting process each Market Analysis will be reviewed and any discrepancies with the rules and guidelines set forth in this section may be identified and require timely correction.
+Subsequent to the completion of the application round and as time permits, staff or a review appraiser will re-review a sample set of submitted market analyses to ensure that the Department's Market Analysis Rules and Guidelines are met.

-An already approved Qualified Market Analyst will remain on the list so long as at least one (1) Market Analysis has been submitted to the Department in the previous 12 months or items (A),(B),(C) and (E) are submitted prior to October 1st.
-Otherwise, the Market Analyst will automatically be removed from the list.

-- (2) During the underwriting process each Market Analysis will be reviewed and any discrepancies with the rules and guidelines set forth in this section may be identified and require timely correction.
-Subsequent to the completion of the Application Round and as time permits, staff or a review appraiser will re-review a sample set of submitted market analyses to ensure that the Department's Market Analysis Rules and Guidelines are met.
 If it is found that a Market Analyst has not conformed to the Department's Market Analysis Rules and Guidelines, as certified to, the Market Analyst will be notified of the discrepancies in the Market Analysis and will be removed from the approved Qualified Market Analyst list. - (A) In and of itself, removal from the list of approved Market Analysts will not invalidate a Market Analysis commissioned prior to the removal date and at least ninety (90) days prior to the first day of the applicable Application Acceptance Period. - (B) To be reinstated as an approved Qualified Market Analyst, the Market Analyst must amend the previous report to remove all discrepancies or submit a new sample Market Analysis that conforms to the Department's Market Analysis Rules and Guidelines, as described in this section, in effect for the year in which the updated or new sample Market Analysis is submitted.

-(3) The list of approved Qualified Market Analysts will be posted on the Department's web site no later than November 1st.
+(3) The list of approved Qualified Market Analysts is posted on the Department's web site and updated within seventy-two (72) hours of a change in the status of a Market Analyst.